SimuHome: A Temporal- and Environment-Aware Benchmark for Smart Home LLM Agents: Experiments

 \subsection{Error Analysis}

-We define eight error types to analyze agent failures: five for feasible episodes (EP, II, DC, AP, TR) and three for infeasible episodes (CM, CB, LJ).
-Error taxonomy is provided in Table~\ref{tab:error_taxonomy}.
-Our analysis centers on GPT-4.1, the best-performing model.
+To understand where GPT-4.1 fails and why, we categorize its errors into five types for feasible episodes and three for infeasible episodes (Table~\ref{tab:error_taxonomy}).
+Figure~\ref{fig:error-pie} summarizes the distributions for QT2 and QT4, where GPT-4.1 shows the lowest success rates among all query types.

-Figure~\ref{fig:error-pie} summarizes the error type distributions for GPT-4.1 across feasible and infeasible episodes.
-For feasible episodes, figure (a) and (b) show error distribution in QT2 and QT4.
-In QT2 (indirect requests), failures were dominated by Device Control (DC, 71\%), where the model issued heuristic guesses instead of using the correct API.
-Intent Inference (II) errors (11\%) also appeared, reflecting difficulty in mapping vague complaints such as \textit{``The room is too hot''} to the appropriate device action.
-QT4 (temporal scheduling) exhibited a more diverse mix: DC (40\%), Temporal Reasoning (TR, 25\%), and Action Planning (AP, 19\%) all contributed substantially, alongside smaller II errors (11\%).
-These distributions show that multi-step temporal reasoning requires coordinating multiple skills simultaneously, making it substantially harder than direct execution tasks.
+\textbf{Feasible episodes.} In QT2 (Figure~\ref{fig:error-pie}a), Device Control (DC) errors dominate at 71\%.
+In these cases, the model operates the wrong device, issues incorrect commands, or skips required steps in the device's operational dependencies, such as powering on a device before adjusting its settings.
+Intent Inference (II) errors account for 11\%, reflecting difficulty in mapping vague complaints to the appropriate device action.
+In QT4 (Figure~\ref{fig:error-pie}b), the error distribution is more diverse, with DC (40\%), Temporal Reasoning (TR, 25\%), and Action Planning (AP, 19\%) all contributing.
+Workflow scheduling demands multiple capabilities at once, from correct device identification to accurate time calculation and coherent multi-step planning.

-For infeasible queries, figure (c) and (d) highlight two dominant patterns.
-In QT1-QT3, GPT-4.1 often detected the contradiction but failed to follow the instructed protocol, resulting in Contradiction Mishandling (CM).
-For example, when asked to raise the kitchen temperature using a non-existent heat pump, it instead acted on the living-room heat pump.
-In QT4, the dominant issue was Contradiction Blindness (CB): the model failed to recognize temporal infeasibility (e.g., contradictory deadlines) and proceeded as if the request were valid.
-Even when contradictions were recognized, responses were frequently mishandled (CM).
+\textbf{Infeasible episodes.} In QT2 (Figure~\ref{fig:error-pie}c), GPT-4.1 frequently detects the contradiction but fails to respond appropriately, resulting in Contradiction Mishandling (CM) errors.
+For example, when asked to raise the kitchen temperature using a non-existent heat pump, the model instead operates the living-room heat pump rather than informing the user.
+In QT4 (Figure~\ref{fig:error-pie}d), the dominant issue shifts to Contradiction Blindness (CB), where the model fails to recognize temporal infeasibility altogether and proceeds as if the request were valid.
+This contrast suggests that verifying whether a resource exists is easier for current models than checking whether time constraints are satisfiable.

+Workflow scheduling (QT4) thus presents the most persistent challenge across all query types.
+The next section examines a structural factor that contributes to this difficulty.